Fra Angelico Biography | Oil Paintings

-Deprived of artistic guidance by the premature death of Masaccio, the Florentine painters of the 1430's joined forces in the shared goal of a novel figurative culture, combining new discoveries with the search for rules based on the laws of geometry.
+Deprived of artistic guidance by the premature death of Masaccio, the Florentine painters of the 1430s joined forces in the shared goal of a novel figurative culture, combining discoveries with the search for rules based on the laws of geometry.
 Fra Angelico developed the 'alter panel”.
 A new model of sacred painting that led to the gradual disappearance of the outdated triptych format.
-In his frescoes in the Convent of San Marco and in his amazing panels, we discover an atmosphere of monumental solemnity, a deliberate feeling of space, a scholarly nearness, and an individual association that was to portray the colossal magnum opuses of the Italian Renaissance.
+In his frescoes in the Convent of San Marco and his amazing panels, we discover an atmosphere of monumental solemnity, a deliberate feeling of space, a scholarly nearness, and an individual association that was to portray the colossal magnum opuses of the Italian Renaissance.

-The painter monk adapted rapidly, however, engrossing Tommaso Mosaccios progressive thoughts regarding the association of space and perspective.
+The painter monk adapted rapidly, however, engrossing Tommaso Mosaccios's progressive thoughts regarding the association of space and perspective.
 He also tackled the most prestigious form of religious art: fresco painting.
 In this field, Angelico's most noteworthy accomplishment was a superb cycle of frescoes at the recently re-established cloister of San Marco in Florence.